hugie999/h-shell/README.md

-note: this isnt a real shell and needs bash to run stuff sorry a lil python shell thing or somthing idk
+note: this isnt a real shell and needs bash to run stuff sorry a lil python shell thing or somthing idk it has commands and stuff and it can update idk what to put here